PaulOfford/mbserver/README.md

 ### Command Line Interface (CLI)
 An operator can use the standard JS8Call Outgoing Message Area to send the following commands to a microblog server:

-* M.L - list all posts available - the output will be limited to a list of 5
+* M.L - list the five most recent blogs
+  * The range of this list can be changed by changing lst_limit in server_settings.py
 * M.L >n - list all posts with an id greater than n
 * M.L yyyy-mm-dd - list all posts dated yyyy-mm-dd
 * M.L >yyyy-mm-dd - list all posts created after yyyy-mm-dd
-* M.E - as per MB.LST but with list entries that include the date of the post
+* M.E - as per M.L but with list entries that include the date of the post
-* M.E >n - as per MB.LST but with list entries that include the date of the post
+* M.E >n - as per M.L but with list entries that include the date of the post
-* M.E yyyy-mm-dd - as per MB.LST but with list entries that include the date of the post
+* M.E yyyy-mm-dd - as per M.L but with list entries that include the date of the post
-* M.E >yyyy-mm-dd - as per MB.LST but with list entries that include the date of the post
+* M.E >yyyy-mm-dd - as per M.L but with list entries that include the date of the post
 * M.G n - get the post with the id n

-Earlier versions of these commands are still supported; MB.LST, MB.L, MB.EXT, MB.E, MB.GET and MB.G.
+M.LST, M.EXT and M.GET continue to be supported.
+The MB.xxx form has now been dropped to reduce the amount of code to maintain.

+Earlier versions of the CLI included a CLI parser and parameter checking.
+Revision 9 included a significant rewrite of the CLI such that the CLI now just translates requests into the API form and checking is done in the API.
+This provides better code layering and reduces the amount of code to maintain.

 ### Application Program Interface (API)
 Command formats are as follows:

-* `L~` - return a list the most recent posts on the server - to be implemented
+* `L~` - return a list the most recent posts on the server
-  * e.g. `L24,25,26~`
-  * e.g. `L24,27,28~`
+  * e.g. `L~`
-* `Lx,y,z~` - return a list of posts with post IDs x, y and z - to be implemented
+* `Lx,y,z~` - return a list of posts with post IDs x, y and z
   * e.g. `L24,25,26~`
   * e.g. `L24,27,28~`
 * `Ln~` - return a list of posts with the post id n, i.e. just one line